We were happy to have Areta from Foodgressing Food Blog at Sula last Friday! And here’s what she had to say about her experience:

 Walking into the restaurant, you start to feel like you’ve entered a different sort of space.
-The well-appointed interior exudes a sort of coziness that make you feel instantly at ease.
-The room is decorated with warm wood and gold tones along with beautiful Indian art-pieces.
+The well-appointed interior exudes a sort of coziness that makes you feel instantly at ease.
+The room is decorated with warm wood and gold tones along with beautiful Indian art pieces.

 I love the small touches put into the decor like the silhouette of the Taj Mahal on one of the walls and the elephant design on the throw cushions.

 At Sula, you can expect authentic Indian food prepared using traditional methods of cooking.
-The menu features staple Indian curries, tandoori breads and Indian rice preparations.
-There is something for everyone: meat lovers, vegetarian, vegan, gluten-free, non-vegetarian and dairy-free.
+The menu features staple Indian curries, tandoori bread, and Indian rice preparations.
+There is something for everyone: meat lovers, vegetarian, vegan, gluten-free, non-vegetarian, and dairy-free.

 WHAT WE TRIED

-Disclosure: All food and drinks in this review were compliemtary.
+Disclosure: All food and drinks in this review were complimentary.
 Opinions are my own.

 The Prawn Makhani was a slightly sweet and featured shelled prawns in a rich, creamy, tomato and butter sauce.
 The prawns were reasonably large and I enjoyed their tender texture.